-- Approximately 17,000 employees work in the aviation industry
+Approximately 17,000 employees work in the aviation industry

 - Venue of the Innovation and Leadership in Aerospace Berlin (ILA), the third largest trade fair in the world in this segment, and one of the highest-selling

 - Optimal networking in and with the regional aerospace industry via the Berlin-Brandenburg Aerospace Alliance (BBAA)

-- Regional core competences are drive technology, maintenance, overhaul and repair (aircraft maintenance), simulation and testing, as well as expertise in the production and marketing of small aircraft
+- Regional core competences are satellite technology, drive technology, maintenance, overhaul and repair (aircraft maintenance), simulation and testing, as well as expertise in the production and marketing of small aircraft